openstack-archive/murano-specs/specs/newton/implemented/dependency-driven-resource-deallocation.rst

-   Destroys objects which are not part of the **complete** object graph, i.e. having no references to them from any properties of the environment (including runtime and private properties) AND not being referenced by local variables in any frame of all the the green threads of current deployment.
+   Destroys objects which are not part of the **complete** object graph, i.e. having no references to them from any properties of the environment (including runtime and private properties) AND not being referenced by local variables in any frame of all the green threads of current deployment.

 To implement scenario 3, a new algorithm is needed.
 As mentioned in the *Multi-step destruction* section, Python garbage collector can be used